AdrianaQMelo/GitHub4Women/README.md

 # GitHub4Women
-Repositório criado para as atividades do programa GitHub for
+Repositório criado para as atividades do programa GitHub for Women da Microsoft